 It’s that time of the year!
-Whether you school, unschool, or homeschool, we’re all on the same boat: back to school supply shopping and planning your child’s school year so that we can set our kiddos up for success.
+Whether you school, unschool, or homeschool, we’re all on the same boat: back-to-school supply shopping and planning your child’s school year so that we can set our kiddos up for success.
 I used to think that prepping for school would get easier with the years; however, as my daughters grow, it’s been interesting to see that having a teen and a tween can be more difficult than working with the 5-year-old kindergartener.

 Motherhood is a strange journey.
 You blink, and your kids are teenagers, each having their own mind, their own preferences and interests, and their own goals.
-Elisha and Elyssa are just one year apart and I remember how hard it was to raise them as a single mom and finding myself without family in this country.
+Elisha and Elyssa are just one year apart and I remember how hard it was to raise them as a single mom and find myself without family in this country.
 As they started to become more independent, at about 7 and 8, I thought “well, I’m about done here,” but now that they’re both pretty much teens, I stand corrected.
 Having two teenagers – mind you, two teenage girls – can probably be more emotionally challenging than having two toddlers running around trying to decorate the whole house with their favorite crayons.

 The eye-rolls are like daggers to my heart, and I find myself being less patient in repeating myself than when they were 2 and 3.
 It’s obvious to me because I tell Eliana something about twenty times before I raise my voice or feel my blood boil, and it takes just a fraction of that for momster to come out when it comes to my teen daughters.